The Shanling Q1 Media Player

 - did not fully scan my library

-This processas annoying so wasn’t super appropriate for work, so it went into the desk drawer.
+This process was annoying enough that I didn’t do it much, it wasn’t super appropriate for work.
+So it went into the desk drawer.

 An Update Makes it More Useful